section-engineering-education/engineering-education/content/articles/decision-tree-in-python/index.md

 Gini Index = 1 -  $ \sum _ { i = 1 } ^ { N } $ P<sub>*i*</sub></sub> <sup>*2*</sup>

 Working with the Gini index, we split our tree on the feature with a minor Gini index.
 Using an example, let us understand how the Gini index works.
+We will use the above dataset to calculate the Gini index for each feature.

 ![data image](/engineering-education/decision-tree-in-python/data-image.png)
-Using the above dataset, let us calculate the Gini index for each feature.

 We shall start by calculating the Gini index for the Weather column: